Notice of Pre-AIA or AIA Status

 PM2maxOEI > PM1Eco1 > PMlmin

-PM2maxOEI being the instantaneous maximum power that could be delivered by the second powertrain when not in the training mode and PMlmin being the instantaneous minimum power that could be delivered by the first powertrain;
+PM2maxOEI being the instantaneous maximum power that could be delivered by the second powertrain when not in the training mode and PMlmin being an instantaneous minimum power that could be delivered by the first powertrain;

-and - increasing the instantaneous power PM2inst delivered by the second powertrain up to a power that is lower than or equal to an upper limit power PM2lim_Eco1 applicable to the second powertrain in the training mode, and regulating the power PM2inst during the simulation so that the instantaneous total power Ptot_Eco1 delivered by the first and second powertrains in the training mode is lower than or equal to PM2maxOEI, with:
+and - increasing the instantaneous power PM2inst delivered by the second powertrain up to a power that is lower than or equal to an upper limit power PM2lim_Eco1 applicable to the second powertrain in the training mode, and regulating the power PM2inst during the simulation so that the instantaneous total power Ptot_Eco1 delivered by the first powertrain and the second powertrain in the training mode is lower than or equal to PM2maxOEI, with:

 Ptot_Eco1 = PM1Eco1 + PM2inst